EMERGENCY SERVICE

 Common Excavation Challenges

-• Aging clay and cast iron sewer laterals in pre-war neighborhoods throughout the city
+• Aging clay and cast iron laterals in older city neighborhoods

 Neighborhoods We Serve in Buffalo